 Internally, product marketers often manage their own marketing roadmaps to keep track of overarching marketing goals, strategy, and initiatives.
 The product manager will collaborate with product marketing to clearly articulate the features and benefits to the market.
-Product marketing is then responsible for communicating these benefits to customers, industry analysts, the media and the public.
+Product marketing is then responsible for communicating these benefits to customers, industry analysts, the media, and the public.

-The tools that the product marketing manager chooses might include webinars, advertising and public relations campaigns, taking the product to tradeshows relevant to the product’s target customers, getting the product covered by relevant industry analysts, etc.
+The tools that the product marketing manager chooses might include webinars, advertising, and public relations campaigns, taking the product to tradeshows relevant to the product’s target customers, getting the product covered by relevant industry analysts, etc.

 An Important Clarification

-Although we describe these two roles as part of a team, and although neither the product manager nor the product marketing manager necessarily have any organization authority, it’s worth pointing out that in most companies the product manager has more leverage than the product marketing manager.
+Although we describe these two roles as part of a team, and although neither the product manager nor the product marketing manager necessarily has any organizational authority, it’s worth pointing out that in most companies the product manager has more leverage than the product marketing manager.
 Ultimately, the product manager is responsible for the product’s success or failure — which is why she is often called the product’s CEO.

 Why the Product Manager and Product Marketing Manager Shouldn’t Be the Same Person